ssmagula/hydrogen/reservations.md

 layout: page
 flytitle:
 hed: The Cure for Range Anxiety
-dek: Reserve hydrogen from your mobile phone with a tap of your finger and say goodbye to range anxiety
+dek: Reserve hydrogen from your mobile phone and never again wonder if you have enough in the tank
 title:
 permalink: /reservations.html